Code-Institute-Submissions/stream-one-project-5/README.md

 Testing on mobile devices included using the Android versions of both Chrome and Firefox.
 In testing the site on very narrow devices, it was noted that the minumum width on the Home Page information boxes began to cause a problem when the width of the viewport dropped below 310 pixels.
 Should a user visit the site on a device narrower than this, some horizontal scrolling may be needed to see the entirety of the information boxes.

 In the context of the functionality of the site, both the simple contact form on the Home Page and the membership form on the Join the Group page required testing to ensure that the correct validation message would be displayed.
-Both were tested with and without input in the required fields, ensuring that the failure message would be shown if any one of the required fields was left blank.
-The membership form was further tested with a variety of inputs in the 'Walking Details' fieldset, to ensure that the correct information message would be displayed if the user selected any of the inputs which had a message attached.
+Both were tested with and without input in the required fields.
+This was done to ensure that the failure message would be shown if any one of the required fields was left blank, while the success message would be shown if all required fields had input.
+The membership form was further tested with a variety of inputs in the 'Walking Details' fieldset, to ensure that the first applicable information message would be displayed if the user selected any of the inputs which had a message attached.

+Both the Upcoming Walks and Photo Galleries pages were tested to ensure that the correct section of content was displayed by default on page load.
+This was either the next scheduled walk (Upcoming Walks page) or the most recent past walk (Photo Galleries page).
+The switcher menus on both pages were tested by navigating between the different sections of content, ensuring that the correct text was displayed on the screen each time and that the correct map or photo gallery was loaded.

 The lightbox script on the Photo Galleries page was extensively tested by selecting each image in turn on a gallery and navigating through the images from it.
 This was done to ensure that the image changing function was working correctly, especially in terms of hiding the previous and next links on the first and last images in the gallery.